thatrobotguy/ABB_IRB_1600_Setup/README.md

 # WAIT!

-These are the old instructions"
+These are the old instructions:
 ```
 You now need the abb robot driver.
 This is in the non-experimental abb repository for ros industrial.
 This is the [link you need](https://github.com/ros-industrial/abb.git) to git clone.